shaynevanasperen/Magneto/README.md

 var post = await _mediary.QueryAsync(new PostById { Id = 1 }, _httpClient);
 ```

-Mock the result in a unit test:
+When using the provided base classes for queries and commands, they behave like _value objects_ which allows easier mocking
+in unit tests (just make sure to model all the parameters as public properties):

 ```cs
 // Moq